- When should I use a design professional?

 What is your timeline for delivery?

-At the moment, draperies are taking the longest taking the longest amount of time… approximately 12 weeks.
+At the moment, draperies are taking the longest amount of time… approximately 12 weeks.
 Furniture is 3 – 8, depending upon the company.
 Allow 3 months for a fairly good size project to be completed.
-If you decide to buy from stock (we have over 6,000 square feet of beautiful stuff) you could have it in a few days.
+If you decide to buy from stock (we have over 6,000 square feet of beautiful furniture) you could have it in a few days.

 What is the difference between Traditional, Country, Contemporary and Eclectic style?

 People have certainly latched on to the Eclectic way of decorating.
 This would not necessarily be a style but a blend of several different looks.
 It makes life a little more interesting to have a mix of things.
 A modern painting over a Camelback 18th century sofa or a very ornate mirror in a simple, unadorned foyer is a way to have the best of all worlds.